 We actually found the Awara mattress to be pretty firm.
 The flexibility in its pocketed coils allows for pressure relief on joints, but the mattress tends to quickly reshape itself after movement and hold its constitution quite well.

 Overall, I gave the Awara a 7.5 out of 10.
 If you sleep on your stomach or back, you’ll probably like the support at the hips and spine alignment the Awara provides.
 If you sleep on your side and tend to build up more pressure at the shoulders and hips, Awara isn’t necessarily bad for you — you just may find a more perfect fit with a softer mattress.
+I would also say the sturdy build will give the classic supportive feel that may make it a great mattress for seniors.

 So, how exactly did the Awara mattress feel across the most sensitive parts of my body?
 I can show you better than I can tell you!